Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Analysis

-We now use induction on the operations in $\pi$ to show that $\pi$ satisfies the sequential specification of $F'$.
-Note that $F'$ requires a bit of care, as it is not deterministic.
-For a sequence $\omega$ of operations of~$F'$ in an actual execution, we write $\op{successful}(\omega)$ for the subsequence whose status was \str{success}; restricted to such operations, $F'$ is deterministic.
-In particular, consider some operation~$o \in \pi$, executed by client~$C_i$.
-We want to show that $C_i$ computes~$(s',r)$ such that $(s', r) \in F'(s_0, \op{successful}(\pi|^o))$, whereby it outputs $r$ after committing~$o$ and stores $s'$ in its variable~$s$ after applying~$o$.
+For reasoning about $G$, we introduce additional notation to capture the fact that it is not deterministic.
+For a sequence $\omega$ of operations of~$G$ occurring in an actual execution, we write $\op{successful}(\omega)$ for the subsequence whose status was \str{success}, determined for each operation by the client that executed the operation.
+Restricted to successful operations, $G$ is deterministic and reduces to~$F$.

+In particular, consider some operation~$o \in \pi$, executed by client~$C_i$ and fix a schedule that determines which operations are successful.
+We want to show the following claim: \begin{quote}\em For any client $C_j$ (including $C_j = C_i$), the tuple $(s, r') \becomes F(s, o)$ computed when $C_j$ applies~$o$ in L\ref{c:doapply} satisfies: \begin{enumerate}\shortlist \item $(s, r') = F(s_0, \op{successful}(\pi|^o))$; \item If $o \in \op{successful}(\pi|^o)$, i.e., if $o$ is successful, then $r'$ is equal to the response~$r$ that $C_i$ has output when it completed~$o$ (L\ref{c:reply:end}); otherwise, $C_i$ has responded with~$\bot$ \end{enumerate} \end{quote} We use induction on the operations sequence $\pi$ to show this.

-Consider the base case where $o$ is the first operation in~$\pi$.
+Consider the base case where $o$ is the first operation in~$\pi$ and recall that every client initializes its local state variable~$s$ to~$s_0$.
 Note that $S$ has not reported any pending operations to~$C_i$ because $o$ is the first operation.
 Thus, $C_i$ determines that the status of $o$ is \str{success}, computes $(s', r) \becomes F(s_0, o)$ and outputs~$r$.
-Hence, $F'$ is satisfied.
-When $C_i$ later receives $o$ in the \str{broadcast} message from~$S$ with sequence number~1, the state is also updated correctly.
+When $C_j$ later receives $o$ in the \str{broadcast} message from~$S$ with sequence number~1, he applies $o$ because he learns status of $o$ in $z$.
+Then $C_j$ updates the state~$s$ as $(s, r') \becomes F(s_0, o)$.
+Since $F$ is deterministic, $(s,r') = (s',r)$ and the claim follows.

-Now consider the case when $o$ is not the first operation in $\pi$ and assume that the induction assumption holds for an operation that appears in $\pi$ before~$o$.
-If the status of $o$ is $\str{abort}$, then the client does not invoke~$F$, returns~$\bot$, and leaves the state unchanged upon applying~$o$.
+Now consider the case when $o$ is not the first operation in $\pi$ and assume that the induction assumption holds for the operation that appears in $\pi$ before~$o$.
+If the status of $o$ is $\str{abort}$, then $o$ is filtered out by the $\op{successful}()$ operator in the claim; similarly, $C_j$ leaves the state $s$ unchanged upon applying~$o$ (L\ref{c:ifapply}--L\ref{c:doapply}).
+In addition, $C_i$ has responded with $\bot$ since $o$ was aborted (L\ref{c:conflict:no}--L\ref{c:conflict:end}).
 The claim follows.

-Otherwise, we need to show that the response~$r \neq \bot$ and the state~$s'$ after applying~$o$ satisfy $(s', r)$ $=$ $F(s_0, \op{successful}(\pi|^o)).$ Since~$S$ is correct, she assigns unique sequence numbers to the operations.
-We split the operations with a sequence number smaller than that of $o$ in three groups: a sequence~$\rho$ of operations that $C_i$ has confirmed before he committed~$o$, this sequence is in the order in which~$C_i$ confirmed these operations; a sequence~$\delta$ of operations of \emph{other} clients that were reported by~$S$ as pending to~$C_i$ when executing~$o$, ordered as in the~\str{reply} message; and a sequence~$\nu$ of operations that $C_i$ has committed \emph{itself} before $o$ but not yet confirmed or applied, ordered by their sequence number.